Trump escalates feud with McConnell over health care

-WASHINGTON - President Donald Trump resumed his taunts of his party’s Senate leader on Thursday, expressing disbelief that Majority Leader Mitch McConnell couldn’t persuade a Republican majority to pass a health care bill.
+WASHINGTON - President Donald Trump resumed his taunts of the Senate's top Republican on Thursday, expressing disbelief that Majority Leader Mitch McConnell couldn't persuade a GOP majority to pass a health care bill.

 "Can you believe that Mitch McConnell, who has screamed Repeal & Replace for 7 years, couldn't get it done.
 Must Repeal & Replace ObamaCare!"
 Trump tweeted Thursday.

+Hours later, Trump used Twitter to target McConnell again, even as much of Washington was more focused on the ratcheting up of nuclear tensions between the United States and North Korea.
+This time, Trump nudged McConnell to plunge into a range of issues, though Congress is on recess until after Labor Day.

+"Mitch, get back to work and put Repeal & Replace, Tax Reform & Cuts and a great Infrastructure Bill on my desk for signing.
+You can do it!"
+Trump wrote.

-The president bristled this week after McConnell, R-Ky., told an audience in his home state that Trump had “not been in this line of work before” and had “excessive expectations about how quickly things happen in the democratic process.”
-Both before and after taking office, Trump spoke repeatedly about passing the massive health care overhaul quickly.
+The president bristled this week after McConnell told an audience in his home state of Kentucky that Trump had "not been in this line of work before" and had "excessive expectations about how quickly things happen in the democratic process."
+Both before and after taking office, Trump spoke often about passing the health care overhaul quickly.

+"Obviously, there's some frustration," White House spokeswoman Sarah Huckabee Sanders said of Trump's tweets.
+She said the two men spoke by phone Wednesday and that the conversation included talk of health care.
+Sanders said she didn't know how long they talked.

 Asked to respond to Trump's statement, McConnell spokesman David Popp said, "The leader has spoken repeatedly about the path forward regarding Obamacare repeal and replace on the Senate floor, at media availabilities and in Kentucky."

-The Senate rejected repeated attempts by McConnell last month to approve legislation annulling and rewriting much of President Barack Obama’s health care law.
-Nursing a 52-48 majority, McConnell needed support from 50 GOP senators to prevail because of unanimous Democratic opposition, but there were enough Republican “no” votes on each tally to sink the effort.
-Vice President Mike Pence would have broken cast a tie-breaking vote.
+The Senate rejected three attempts by McConnell last month to approve legislation annulling and rewriting much of President Barack Obama's 2010 health care law.
+Nursing a 52-48 majority, McConnell needed support from 50 GOP senators to prevail because of unanimous Democratic opposition, but there were enough Republican "no" votes on each tally to sink the effort.
+Vice President Mike Pence would have cast a tie-breaking vote.

 McConnell spelled out his view of the path forward in his Monday remarks to the Rotary Club in Florence, Kentucky.